fluescher/cascld-kubernetes/00-docker/02 - Build Image.md

 ## Ex 2 - Start your image locally

-Start your image: `docker run mybidapp`.
+Start your image: `docker run -p 80:80 mybidapp`.
 Does the application work?

 You should see an error.
 Tag your image as failed.